felixleopoldo/benchpress/docs/source/module_add.rst

 In this section we show the content for the module template `new_graph <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_graph>`__.
 The file `rule.smk <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_graph/rule.smk>`__ contains a  `Snakemake rule <https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#>`_ with the proper name and output fields.
 This template runs `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_graph/script.R>`__ (shown below) but you may change either the entire file or the content of it.
-The container is set to `None` in the example in order to force local execution.
-On deployment (pushing to Benchpress repository) this field should be a `Docker Hub <https://hub.docker.com/>`__ uri on the form *docker://username/image:version*.
-You should not alter the name or the output fields.

 .. code-block:: python